qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Get connection

-This [Connection Endpoint]-call returns the details of a connection, see [Get connection request].
+This [Connection]-call returns the details of a connection, see [Get connection request].

 ## Get connect token

-This [Connect Token Endpoint]-call returns the details of a [Connect Token][Definitions Connect Token], see [Get connect token request].
+This [Connect Token]-call returns the details of a [Connect Token][Definitions Connect Token], see [Get connect token request].

 ## List connect tokens